woacepherus/android_device_xiaomi_cepheus/README.md

 ## Thanks

-- Thanks to @PeterCxy for the commits and the base: https://github.com/PeterCxy/android_device_xiaomi_violet-twrp
+- Thanks to @bibarub for helping editing scripts from vayu TWRP mod